PJM Glossary

 Equivalent Forced Outage Factor (EFOF)

-The equivalent forced outage factor is the proportion of hours in a year that a unit is unavailable because of forced outages.
+The proportion of hours in a year that a unit is unavailable because of forced outages.

 Equivalent Load

-The sum of a Market Participant's net system requirements to serve its customer load in the PJM Region, plus its net bilateral transactions.
+The sum of a market participant's net system requirements to serve its customer load in the PJM footprint, plus its net bilateral transactions.

 Equivalent Planned Outage Factor (EPOF)